mapbender/mapbender-documentation/en/functions/search/search_router.rst

                strokeColor: '#0000ff'
                fillColor: '#0000ff'
                fillOpacity: 1

-Three different styles are configured:

-- **default**: The standard-style for all results
-- **select**: The style used if a result is clicked.
-- **temporary**: The styles used if you hover with the mouse-pointer over a result.

-This will not draw the point-symbol interiors, since the transparency is set to zero (fillOpacity: 0).
+In the default style the point-symbol interior is transparent (fillOpacity: 0).
 Only their outlines will be drawn in green.

-The selected features will be drawn in here with a purple fill and an opacity of 0.8.
-The stroke-Color is a blue line.
-The temporary symbols on mouse-hover are opaque blue points.
-The following screenshot shows this design:
+The selected features will be drawn with a purple fill and an opacity of 0.8.
+The outline of the symbol is blue.

+The temporary symbols on mouse-hover are blue points.

 .. image:: ../../../figures/de/search_router_example_colour_purplegreen.png
      :scale: 80

-The default settings override the OpenLayers-Default Settings, so you only have to state the things you want to overwrite.
-If you state nothing, the default OpenLayer style will be used.
+The styleMap settings override the default settings, so you only have to define the sections you want to overwrite.
+No extra styleMap is set the default style will be used.

-The select-style works the same way: Any statement you make will overwrite the settings of the *final* default style.

-Note, that the hexadeximal color values have to be stated in quotation marks, because the #-Symbol would be interpreted as a comment instead.
+Note, that the hexadeximal color values have to be stated in quotation marks, because # would be interpreted as a comment instead.